 - Investment advisory services (strategic allocation, manager monitoring etc.); - 5.
 Independent advisors to the pension fund; - Operation and support of the PFC (i.e. those charged with governance of the pension fund), LPB, or any other oversight body; - 7.
 Governance and voting services;

-- 8. Costs of compliance with statutory or non-statutory internal or external reporting (annual reports and accounts, etc.); - 9.
+external reporting (annual reports and accounts, etc.); 9.
 Legal, actuarial and tax advisory services;

-10. Non-custodian accountancy and banking services; and 11.
-Internal and external audit.
+10. Non-custodian accountancy and banking services; and